MilanvanL/debating_evil/README.md

 # Debating Evil
-This repository contains the code (R) of the paper 'Debating Evil: Using Word Embeddings to Analyse Parliamentary Debates on War Criminals in the Netherlands'.
+This repository contains the code (R) of the paper 'Debating Evil: Using Word Embeddings to Analyse Parliamentary Debates on War Criminals in the Netherlands' by Ralf Futselaar and Milan van Lange.

 ABSTRACT: We are proposing a method to investigate changes in historical discourse by using large bodies of text and word embedding models (WEMs).
 As a case study, we investigate discussions in Dutch Parliament about the punishment of war criminals in the period 1945-1975.
 We will demonstrate how word embedding models, trained with Google’s Word2Vec algorithm, can be used to trace historical developments in parliamentary vocabulary through time.